 R.J.
 Multari, assistant dean for undergraduate education at the

-Buffalo School, has been recognized by Erie Community College for
+School of Architecture and Planning, has been recognized by Erie

-his work in aligning the college’s architecture technology
+Community College for his work in aligning the college’s

 Two UB faculty members, including Ernest Sternberg, professor

 and chair of urban and regional planning, have co-authored a book

 on the planning decisions and engineering challenges that surround

 one of this nation’s most significant pieces of public

 The One Region Forward Community Congress on February 12, 2015,